runbotics/runbotics/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all project spaces, and it also applies when an individual is representing the project or its community in public spaces.

-The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing Runbotics or its community.
+The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing RunBotics or its community.
 Examples of representing a project or community include using an official project e-mail address or acting as an appointed or de facto representative at an online or offline event.

 ## Conflict Resolution